limentum/limentum.github.io/_vestige/interlude-the-party.md

 "Oddly prideful words for someone about to lose!"
 Alex replies, laughing.

 The countdown begins, as the cameras slowly show the view of each car as it moves to the rear.
 When it starts, I somehow manage the fuckup of spinning my tires out, leaving me a few seconds behind the others as the car swerves back and forth.
 I curse under my breath as I try to regain control of the car, and swiftly pick up speed.
-The track seems like nothing I haven’t seen before, a typical professional track, with rows and rows of audience seating to the side.
+The track looks pretty typical for a racing game, with rows and rows of audience seating to the side.
 Unfortunately, I’m now in last place.
 The next few moments of the track are a few quick corners, allowing me the chance to catch up, at least a little.

 Unexpectedly, the track turns off of the main road, heading into a forested area.
 The road is considerably more narrow at this point, so it takes a conscious effort to not drive into the trees by the asphalt.
-It looks like the road stretches on forever, as I still can’t make out any upcoming turns.
+It looks like the road stretches on forever, and I still can’t make out any upcoming turns.
 I guess the car I chose for the race had a better top speed than Justin’s, as I’m quickly catching up to him, moving into third place.
 I’m gripping my controller to an uncomfortable degree, but I can’t seem to relax the tension as I try to make my way into second place.

 I don’t think I can pick up any more speed in this car, so me moving up is reliant on the road staying straight for just a bit longer.
-After what feels like a lifetime, the front of my car finally starts making it past Elliot’s, then the midsection, and finally, I’m in second.
+After what seems to be a lifetime, the front of my car finally starts making it past Elliot’s, then the midsection, and finally, I’m in second.
 The sound of all four car engines is drowning out any remnants of the video game music, and I feel the sudden urge to curse out whoever turned the TV volume up this high.
 My eyes are focused entirely on Alex’s car as I make my final push into first place.
 If I were actually driving this fast in the real world, I’d be scared out of my fucking mind.
 Out of nowhere, Alex, and the others, begins to slow down considerably.

 *Oh fuck.*